pdqcom/PowerShell-Scanners/docs/STYLE_GUIDE.md

 ```

 # Do not use `Out-Null` to erase output
-In PowerShell version 5 and earlier, `Out-Null` is slower than `$null =` or `[void]` and while this won't make a large performance difference for most scripts we'd prefer to use the technically better option.
+In PowerShell versions 1 through 5, `Out-Null` is slower than `$null =` or `[void]` and while this won't make a large performance difference for most scripts we'd prefer to use the technically better option.

 Use this:
 ```PowerShell